 1. Notice to Respondent(s)

 1. Initiation of Inquiry: Prior to, or at the beginning of an inquiry, the MRO will provide the Respondent(s) with written notification of the inquiry, including the substance of the research misconduct allegations.
-If the inquiry subsequently identifies additional respondents, they shall be promptly notified in writing.
+If the inquiry subsequently identifies additional Respondents, they shall be promptly notified in writing.

-3. Initiation of Investigation: Within thirty (30) days of the determination that an investigation is warranted, the university will notify the Respondent(s) in writing of the allegations to be investigated.
+5. Initiation of Investigation: Within thirty (30) days of the determination that an investigation is warranted, the university will notify the Respondent(s) in writing of the allegations to be investigated.
 The Respondent(s) will also receive written notification of any new allegation within a reasonable time after the Investigation Committee makes a determination to pursue allegations not addressed in the inquiry or in the initial notice of the investigation.

 2. Notice to Complainant(s)

-2. Following Inquiry Report: Following the SCMR's completion of the inquiry report, the MRO will advise the Complainant(s) of the findings.
+- Following Inquiry Report: Following the SCMR's completion of the inquiry report, the MRO will advise the Complainant(s) of the findings.

-3. Following Final Investigation Report: Following the completion of the Investigation Committee's Final Report, the MRO will inform the Complainant of the Deciding Official's findings, excluding any recommendations for disciplinary action.
+- Following the investigation process and institutional determinations: Following the completion of the investigation process, the MRO will advise Complainant(s) within the university community of the outcome, excluding any recommendations for disciplinary action.

 3. Notice to Sponsoring Agencies

-3. After the Investigation: Following the conclusion of the Research Misconduct Proceedings, the university will provide the appropriate office of the sponsoring agency: (1) a copy of the final investigation report, all attachments, and any appeals; (2) a statement of whether the university found research misconduct and, if so, who committed it; (3) a statement of whether the university accepts the findings in the investigation report; and (4) a description of any pending or completed administrative actions against the Respondent.
+- (After the Investigation: Following the conclusion of the Research Misconduct Proceedings, the university will provide the appropriate office of the sponsoring agency: (1) a copy of the final investigation report, all attachments, and any appeals; (2) a statement of whether the university found research misconduct and, if so, who committed it; (3) a statement of whether the university accepts the findings in the investigation report; and (4) a description of any pending or completed administrative actions against the Respondent.

-4. Non-federal sponsors: Notification, reports and/or institutional findings will be provided to non-federal sponsors as required under the terms of the sponsored research agreement.
+Non-federal sponsors: Notification, reports and/or institutional findings will be provided to nonÂ-federal sponsors as required under the terms of the sponsored research agreement.

 4. Exigent Circumstances: